Why It’s Better to Plant Trees in Fall (Here’s How)

 The answer is yes!

-While the best time to plant varies from region to region, fall is a better time to put in new fruit trees and ornamental trees if you live in an area that has distinct seasons.
+While the best time to plant varies from region to region, fall is usually a better time to put in new fruit trees and ornamental trees if you live in an area that has distinct seasons.
 (Areas with moderate, consistent temperatures year-round can usually plant in any season.)

 Many people worry that delicate saplings can’t survive winter, but that isn’t the case.
 In fact, it’s safe to plant trees until the ground is frozen solid (usually after the first hard frost).